khanheuroland/CalculatorApp/README.md

 # Calculator Script Test on Android

 This is a practical Project to build TestScript for Android App.
 The simple Calculator app is used for create Automation Script.
+The apk can be downloaded from https://apkpure.com/calculator/com.google.android.calculator

 ## Basic Requirement